Songs of Uncertain Authorship

 I Kissed Your Two Lips Among The Tulips

-Authorship uncertain: British Library lists only as “G. Williams”; it is either Lawrence Wright as “Gene Williams” or Fred Godfrey as “Godfrey Williams”, 1926.
+(1926).
+Authorship uncertain: British Library lists the composer only as “G. Williams”; it is either Lawrence Wright as “Gene Williams” or Fred Godfrey as “Godfrey Williams.”

 I Must Go Home Tonight

-William Hargreaves [Andrews and Bayly 1982]; Billy Williams’s widow Amy Jennings credits Williams and Godfrey in an interview with Peter Burgis of the National Film & Sound Archive, Canberra, but her recollections are considered to be of questionable accuracy — Melbourne: Stanley Mullen, 1909.
+(Melbourne: Stanley Mullen, 1909).
+Frank Andrews and Ernie Bayly, in their Billy Williams’ Records: A Study in Discography, credit William Hargreaves.
+Billy Williams’s widow Amy Jennings credits Williams and Godfrey in an interview with Peter Burgis of the National Film & Sound Archive, Canberra, but her recollections are considered to be of questionable accuracy.

 Kitty, The Telephone Girl

-Alf.
-J. Lawrance, Harry Gifford, Huntley Trevor & Tom Mellor, 1915; some sources credit Fred Godfrey instead of Lawrance.
+(1915).
+Most sources credit Alf.
+J. Lawrance, Harry Gifford, Huntley Trevor & Tom Mellor, but some sources credit Fred Godfrey instead of Lawrance.

 My Girl’s A Yorkshire Girl (Ee, By Gum, She’s A Champion)